DRAFT Bash

 Every script and function returns the status code of the last executed instruction.
 That numeric value is:

-error code to signal a problem
+0the code completed successfully1..255error code to signal a problem

 It can also be returned explicitly with:

-finish the current function and continue the execution of the next instruction in the calling scriptexit code
+return codefinish the current function and continue the execution of the next instruction in the calling scriptexit codefinish the execution of the current shell

 Variable

-symbol, or it will be interpreted as a function call!
+There cannot be a space before the equal = symbol, or it will be interpreted as a function call!

 In general, when using variables favor both, quotes and curly brackets:

-echo "${variable_name}other text here" # the nicest
+echo variable_nameecho $variable_name # nicerecho "${variable_name}other text here" # the nicest

 DECLARE ???
 (SET, UNSET, ENV)